 We’ve already mentioned your bottom, saddle discomfort is no joke, making sure you have decent padded cycling shorts and your bike is correctly fitted should prevent any pains in this area.
 Regular riding will help you to get used to your position on the bike and strengthen your muscles, particularly those of your torso, neck and shoulders which can start to ache after a long day’s ride if you are not used to your cycling position.
 Learning some stretches for cyclists can also help during your preparation and whilst on your holiday.

-There are few cycling trips where you can avoid hills altogether (and for those who seek pancake flat riding, we recommend you check out our Holland trips) but climbs are not to be feared, the stronger you are the more you can enjoy them.
-Believe it or not, some cyclists even deliberately seek out the toughest climbs on our mountain challenges.
+There are few cycling trips where you can avoid hills altogether (and for those who seek pancake-flat riding, we recommend you check out our Gentle Pedallin’ range) but climbs are not to be feared, the stronger you are the more you can enjoy them.
+Believe it or not, some cyclists even deliberately seek out the toughest climbs on our road cycling Mountain Challenges.
 You can prepare yourself for hills even if you live somewhere completely flat, the key is to pedal continuously at an effort level that leaves you feeling slightly out of breath.
 If someone asked you a question you would only be able to answer with one or two words at a time.
-To accustom your legs to the strain of pushing up a gradient use a harder gear and a slower cadence of around 60 rpm, so you do one complete revolution of the pedals per second.
+To accustom your legs to the strain of pushing up a gradient using a harder gear and a slower cadence of around 60 rpm, so you do one complete revolution of the pedals per second.

 Slowly building up your cycling fitness with regular rides before your trip is much better than jumping in at the deep end with a full week of riding if you are not used to it.
 It also gives you a chance to find out what foods and drinks you enjoy whilst you are cycling to fuel your ride.
 Don’t forget, it’s important that you learn to drink plenty of fluids while on your bike, particularly if your trip is in a hot climate.

 – Build up the distance of your long ride by no more than 10% per week.